wnameless/chatkeep-app/src/main/resources/ai-specs/AIConversationArchivingSystem.md

 - **Final versions preferred:** For artifacts, include final or milestone versions, not every iteration

+### Final Format Verification (CRITICAL FOR CANVAS/ARTIFACTS)

+**If using Canvas/Artifacts/Code View, verify before delivery:**

+1. **Check template structure:**
+   - [ ] YAML frontmatter starts with `---` and ends with `---`
+   - [ ] All section headings are exactly as in template (English)
+   - [ ] All wrapper syntax uses exact format from template
+   - [ ] No extra platform-generated sections or formatting

+2. **Check content language:**
+   - [ ] All summaries/notes/descriptions are in conversation's language
+   - [ ] All artifact content is in original language (as created)
+   - [ ] All attachment content is in original language (as provided)
+   - [ ] Only structure/headings/YAML keys are in English

+3. **Check markdown purity:**
+   - [ ] No platform-specific syntax extensions
+   - [ ] No interactive elements or special blocks
+   - [ ] Output is copyable as plain text
+   - [ ] Would work identically in simple response

+**If verification fails:**
+- Regenerate using simple response instead
+- Warn user: "Platform formatting detected.
+Switching to simple response for template integrity."

 ### Quality Checklist

 Before outputting, verify: